SteelCompendium/data-rules-md/Classes/Fury/Stormwight Kits/Vuken/Vuken.md

 # Vuken

-With this stormwight kit, you channel your primordial [[Rage|rage]] into the form of a wolf.
+With this [[Stormwight Kits|stormwight kit]], you channel your primordial [[Rage|rage]] into the form of a wolf.
 Vuken are tied to forests and open steppes, and this aspect is associated with the thunderstorm.

 [ASPECT BENEFITS](./Aspect%20Benefits.md)